-There is very little mess making this bread as you only need to use the mixer and the Pullman loaf pan/bread tin.
+There is very little mess making this bread as you only need to use the stand mixer bowl and the Pullman loaf pan/bread tin.
 No kneading over the kitchen counter.
 The other bonus is that bread only needs a 30-minute rise.

 What is a Pullman loaf pan?

 I bought my tin at Amazon, but I’m sure plenty of good kitchen supply shops sell them.
 Otherwise, using a bread tin or silicon loaf mould will do the trick.
 Just don’t forget to cover your tin or mould tightly with aluminium foil to prevent the bread from “mushrooming”.

-- 100ml warm water
+- 100 ml warm water

-- 2 tablespoons honey
+- 2 tbsp honey

-- 3 teaspoons dried yeast
+- 1 tbsp dried active yeast

-- 150ml water
+- 150 ml lukewarm water

-- 4 tablespoons olive oil
+- 4 tbsp olive oil